Tyson Motsenbocker: Music history

-On July 13, 2022, Tyson released "Carlo Rossi (Love in the Face of Great Danger", the first single off his third album Milk Teeth which was released September 23, 2022.
+On July 13, 2022, Tyson released "Carlo Rossi (Love in the Face of Great Danger", the first single from his third album Milk Teeth which was released September 23, 2022.

+On May 10, 2024, Motsenbocker released a cover of Mazzy Star’s 1993 hit “Fade Into You,” marking the beginning of a six-song cover project of singles released over the next five months culminating into the EP named Songs I’ve Always Liked And Will Never Admit.

+On October 24, 2025, Motsenbocker released Modern Worries.